EndPointCorp/end-point-blog/2014/03/27/znc-irc-bouncer.html.md

 ### Kickin’ it Old Skool

 At End Point, we use IRC extensively for group chat and messaging.
-Prior to starting here I had been an occasional IRC user—asking questions about various open source projects on [Freenode](http://freenode.net/) and helping others as well.
+Prior to starting here I had been an occasional IRC user—​asking questions about various open source projects on [Freenode](http://freenode.net/) and helping others as well.
 When I began to use IRC daily, I ran into a few things that bugged me and thought I would write about what I have done to mitigate those.
 While it might not be as fancy as [Campfire](https://campfirenow.com/), [HipChat](https://www.hipchat.com/) or [Slack](https://slack.com/) I’m happy with my setup now.

 ### What did I miss?